nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * As the user would usually appreciate the ability to search by other fields such as by `room`, it is appropriate to make the `find` command search through all the fields of the guests.

 **Aspect: Only matching full keywords**
-* The `find` command only matches full keywords (e.g, typing in 'ali' would **not** match a guest named 'Alice').
+* The `find` command only matches full keywords (e.g., typing in 'ali' would **not** match a guest named 'Alice').
 As we do not want to display irrelevant data to the hotel manager, we decided to limit the `find` command to only full keywords, so that the results displayed are more targeted.

 **Aspect: Implementing `find` command without prefixes**
 * In order to increase the productivity of the user, we do not wish for the user to have to type in the prefix, as there is a low probability that the values for the prefixes overlap in a small hotel.